TrackCore-F: Deploying Transformer-Based Subatomic Particle Tracking on FPGAs

 \section{Conclusion}

-We provided a structured development flow for deployment of pre-trained tracking models on FPGAs.
+We have presented a structured development flow for the deployment of pre-trained tracking models on FPGAs.
 A partial deployment is as feasible as a full deployment.
-While not as performant, we see a partial deployment as valuable as a full one, since it enables the deployment of model inference on more accessible hardware.
-We notice that application of optimisations could be more important than the HLS implementation itself.
-We have seen how detrimental quantization can be for the model's prediction accuracy.
-Optimisations and their effects are highly dependent on the model itself and the HLS implementations.
+Although not as performant, we consider a partial deployment as valuable as a full one, since it enables model inference to be deployed on more accessible hardware.
+We observe that the application of optimisations can be more important than the HLS implementation itself.
+We have also shown how detrimental quantization can be to the model's prediction accuracy.
+Optimisations and their effects are highly dependent on the model and the HLS implementation.